sjbennett123/gloryforthefist/content/policies/transform/_index.md

 ### Player vs. Player Combat

-PVP is defined as any “hostile” action causing damage with the intent to kill, render them useless with status effects (taint blood, vertigo gas, nausea, sleep, etc.), or knock the target unconscious other than stopping a berserked player.
-Accidental packet throws hitting other transformed players are not considered “PVP hostility,” as mass melees get messy and unintended targets are hit.
-If this is a malicious action, it falls under the “Hostile” category and your transform will deactivate.
+PvP is defined as any “hostile” action causing damage with the intent to kill, render the target useless with status effects (taint blood, vertigo gas, nausea, sleep, etc.), or knock the target unconscious, other than when stopping a berserked player.
+Accidental packet throws hitting other transformed players are not considered “PvP hostility,” as mass melees get messy and unintended targets are hit.
+If the action is malicious, it falls under the “Hostile” category, and your transform will deactivate.

-If there is a situation where you are “assaulted” in game while transformed and you/they are not under the effects of Berserk or Arcane Vampire Charm, call a Hold.
-If you think someone violated the sportsmanship policy, a Marshall will resolve the situation on the spot.
+If you are “assaulted” in-game while transformed and neither you nor the other player is under the effects of Berserk or Arcane Vampire Charm, call a Hold.
+If you think someone violated the sportsmanship policy, a Marshal will resolve the situation on the spot.

 ## 2 Ways to Obtain Transforms

 ### Obtain via Spirit Quest

-Spirit Quests are a type of quest players can request to attune themselves with a creature or spirit to grow a bond.
-Players submit a short write-up with the intent of the Spirit Quest and what creature or spirit they wish to attune to and why.
+Spirit Quests are quests that players can request to attune themselves to a creature or spirit and form a bond.
+Players submit a short write-up explaining the intent of the Spirit Quest, what creature or spirit they wish to attune to, and why.

-A player can obtain the Greater (7th) level transform via a Spirit Quest, but High (8th) and Master (9th) transforms must be cast using a formal magic ritual and components after the player has satisfied their creature or spirit's requirements and trials.
+A player can obtain the Greater (7th)-level transform via a Spirit Quest, but High (8th)- and Master (9th)-level transforms must be cast using a formal magic ritual and components after the player has satisfied their creature's or spirit's requirements and trials.

 ### Cast Using a Formal Magic Ritual with Components

-This is the only way a player can attain High and Master level transforms.
-They may not be obtained with a Spirit Quest.
+This is the only way a player can attain High- and Master-level transforms.
+They may not be obtained through a Spirit Quest.

 #### Transform to Greater Creature